EU chief: Russia could be cut off from markets, tech goods

 ——

 Geir Moulson reported from Berlin.
-Angela Charlton in Paris contributed to this report.
+Angela Charlton in Paris and Jill Lawless in London contributed to this report.

 Follow AP’s coverage of Russia-Ukraine tensions at https://apnews.com/hub/russia-ukraine